raultocantins/AuthgoogleAccount/README.md

 9.Replace value of const clientId for your Client ID.

+10.Download google.svg to signin button in [Google svg](https://raultocantins.github.io/AuthgoogleAccount/static/media/google.9aefd664.svg) and create new folder inside src as assets and copy here.

+11.Import google.svg to inside AuthgoogleAccount.js

 10.Go to App.js and import AuthgoogleAccount component as Login and replace tag <header> for him.

 ![imgReadme](https://github.com/raultocantins/AuthgoogleAccount/blob/master/src/assets/react4.png)

-11.Now It's running app with npm start and be testing in web browser "localhost:3000".
+11.Now It's running app with npm start and be testing in web browser in "localhost:3000".